-Essential Resolutions means resolutions 1-10 inclusive and 12-18 inclusive as approved at the General Meeting.
+Essential Resolutions means resolutions 1-10 inclusive and 12-18 inclusive to be considered at the General Meeting.

-General Meeting means the general meeting of the Company held on 31 October 2016.
+General Meeting means the general meeting of the Company to be held on 31 October 2016.

 Listing Rules means the official listing rules of ASX.